This post was originally published November 2015, updated May 2020.

 The purpose of this email is to inform and solicit donations.
-Remember, you need to send a diverse variety of emails, even during the holiday season.
-If you send too many purely “please donate” emails, you may turn people off.
+Remember, you need to send a diverse variety of emails (even during the holiday season).
+If you send too many “please donate” emails, you may burn out some donors.
 Remember, they may be, and probably are, getting many requests for donations this time of year.

 A refresher email is the type of email that builds trusts between you and your donors while offering a crash course in why your organization is worth donating to.

-- Keep it short – Donors are always busy, but even more so during the holiday season, so keep it brief.
+- Keep it short.
+Everyone is busy, but even more so during the holiday season, so keep it brief.

 Be sure to explain what the event is and tell donors what to expect.
 Encourage guests to come by explaining what’s in it for them.

 Once you send out your initial email, you can use marketing automation to send reminder emails as the event gets closer.

 Tips to create and send an event email:

 - Double check the details.
 Run through your email and make sure all of the information is correct.
 You don’t want to send an invitation with the wrong date or address.